LeonardoSMSoares/Python-and-Statistics-for-Financial-Analysis/README.md

 Course:

+Week 1 -
 01 - Package for Data Analysis
 02 - Importing Data
 03 - Basic of DataFrame
 04 - Generation of Variables
 05 - Trading Strategy

+Week 2 -
+01 - Outcomes and Random Variables
+02 - Frequency and Distribution
+03 - Models of Stock Return

 Using python: